wcko87/beatoraja-english-guide/Downloading-Songs.md

+This page is about downloading BMS songs in general.
+For information on how to add songs in beatoraja, refer to [Adding and Updating Song Folders in beatoraja](Configuration#adding-and-updating-song-folders-in-beatoraja).

 # Downloading Songs and Sabuns

 When a composer makes a BMS, they generally make a couple of charts along with it (e.g. Beginner, Normal, Hyper, Another, Insane).
 These are the default charts that come with the song.
 Occasionally, a charter may also make an additional chart for an existing BMS song.
 These additional charts are called sabuns (差分).